 Homelessness and unemployment are also perennial problems among the veteran population, largely among former enlisted.
 An officer has a college degree and experience in managing people and systems.
 But how does someone who spent four years shooting people for a living translate that into skills that the private sector can understand, let alone finds desirable?
 We lure young people into the military with a promise that they’ll have job skills when they get out and the ability to pursue a college education, but offer them no help in pursuing either one of these things.
 If you can’t navigate the bureaucracy of your local college or university’s admissions office and office of veterans services, you’re going to be shit out of luck.

-Offering enlisted folks a chance to buy a farm, whether through loans or grants, plus mentorship and guidance to get them established, would offer so much to both veterans and to the country.
+Offering enlisted folks a chance to buy a farm, whether they find more loans or grants, plus mentorship and guidance to get them established, would offer so much to both veterans and to the country.
 Our nation’s farmers are aging and family farms are increasingly being replaced by large corporate endeavors.
 It is not in the country’s interest to have a few large multinational corporations take over the agricultural landscape entirely (they already dominate it) and it is not in the country’s interest to waste the talents of veterans.
 Yet we seem willing to do both, by excluding veterans who can’t come up with the initial capital to buy a $500,000 piece of property.
 By the way, trusted agents are available at www.buyinghousesnashville.com if you’re planning to sell house fast without much paperwork.

 It’s time to actually put our money where our mouths are as a nation here in the US.
 We say we want family farms and diverse agriculture, but we reserve subsidies for giant monocropping operations growing corn and soybeans and let talented veteran farmers interested in diverse, sustainable agriculture fall by the wayside.
 We let farms be sold to developers and build subdivisions where the only thing their fertile topsoils grow are very nice lawns while simultaneously espousing an “eat local” philosophy.
 Our actions and our words are not compatible, and it’s time to insist that the government back us up with policies designed to support veterans, diverse agriculture, and farms not lawns.